What does a particulate filter do?

 Ensure you use diesel fuel that conforms to EN590.

 Ensure you have your vehicle serviced in line with the manufactures recommendations for mileage, time and specification of lubricants.
 Ensure that you have your EGR valve checked at each service interval.
-Use an approved diesel fuel additive Tunap 183/983 this will ensure your vehicle's fuel system is protected and will ensure a clean combustion dramatically reducing soot levels.
-Take advantage of the low cost DPF service available at this dealership.
+Use an approved diesel fuel additive Tunap 183/983 this will ensure your vehicle’s fuel system is protected and will ensure clean combustion dramatically reducing soot levels.
+Take advantage of the low-cost DPF service available at this dealership.